8 Sights in Ravensburg, Germany (with Map and Images)

 Grauer Bus

-The Monument of the Grey Buses is a two-part memorial that was erected in 2006 for the victims of the murders of the sick of the National Socialist "Action T4" at the Center for Psychiatry Weißenau in Ravensburg.
+The Monument of the Grey Buses is a two-part memorial that was erected in 2006 for the victims of the murders of the sick by the National Socialist "Aktion T4" in the Centre for Psychiatry Weißenau in Ravensburg.
 The design of the Grey Buses was created by Horst Hoheisel and Andreas Knitz in 2005 during a competition.
+There are three versions of the monument: two stationary ones and one that changes its location.

 Wikipedia: Denkmal der grauen Busse (DE)